 Bluffton University seeks to create a residential community built on the four enduring values of discovery, community, respect and service.
 In support of this mission, we require all traditional students enrolled full-time to live on-campus in one of our residence halls.
 The following exceptions exist:

-- A student commuting from the primary home of their parents (within a reasonable distance).
+- A student commuting from the primary home of a parent (within 50 miles).

 - A student who is married.